vpetren/fair_dp/README.md

 ### Trustpilot Corpus

-The full processed dataset (all languages) can be download [here](https://drive.google.com/file/d/1_BEZQXp38BeiuLMJxKydTlrOj7Ne9gP8/view?usp=sharing). **Please do NOT distribute.**
+The full processed dataset (all languages) can be download [here](https://drive.google.com/file/d/1_BEZQXp38BeiuLMJxKydTlrOj7Ne9gP8/view?usp=sharing).

-Then put the decompressed folder to data folder, e.g. './data/trustpilot'
+Then put the decompressed folder to the data folder and run the corresponding preprocessing command.

-We include a compressed file with the processed data (UK+US) already in the `data/` folder.

 ### CelebA